-Dogs are only allowed on Garrapata Beach and must be kept on a leash (6-foot maximum length) at all times.
+Dogs: Dogs are only allowed on Garrapata Beach and must be kept on a leash (6-foot maximum length) at all times.
 Observe all posted park signs.
-Diving (SCUBA and free):

 Just a reminder, Big Sur beaches aren’t like those in southern California, and while you may be at Garrapata on a calm, sunny day perfect for sunbathing, most days aren’t like that.
 Summer fogs are common and so layering your clothing is advised.

 BUT, Garrapata is a spectacular place for photography.
 Some of the best Big Sur photography that I’ve seen comes from Garrapata State Beach.
 It seems to be quite inspiring for photographers and Ansel Adams came here when he wasn’t capturing the beauty of Yosemite.

 And don’t think that cloudy days are a wash-out for photos.
 Not so here.

 I’ll devote the rest of this page to photographs and let you enjoy some of the unique beauty that can be found here…

 A succulent growing on a decomposing granite rockface…